 CASE SUMMARY

-On March 7, 2022 a Pennsylvania voter filed a petition with the Pennsylvania Supreme Court challenging the Pennsylvania Legislative Reapportionment Commission's adopted legislative plan as violating various provisions of the state constitution.
-First, he alleged the plan violated the Pennsylvania Constitution's Free and Equal Elections Clause because it contained excessive population deviations which resulted from the Commission's prioritization of partisan advantage over neutral redistricting criteria.
-Second, he alleged the Commission discriminated against certain voters in deciding to reallocate incarcerated persons to their prior home addresses for legislative redistricting purposes in violation of article I, § 26 of the Pennsylvania Constitution, and that this action further distorted the final plan's population deviations.
-Third, he claimed the plan excessively paired Republican incumbents based on their political affiliations in subrogation of the state's neutral redistricting criteria, and that it split more political subdivisions than was necessary in violation of article II, § 16.
-Finally, he asserted the Commission's explicit use of race to draw districts when not clearly required by the Voting Rights Act constituted racial gerrymandering in violation of the Pennsylvania Constitution's Free and Equal Elections Clause, Racial Ethnic Equality Clause, and Equal Protection Clause.
-He sought a court order declaring the final plan unlawful and remanding the plan back to the Commission with directions to remedy the issues identified.
+On March 7, 2022, a Pennsylvania voter filed a petition with the Pennsylvania Supreme Court challenging the Pennsylvania Legislative Reapportionment Commission’s adopted legislative redistricting plan as violating various provisions of the state constitution.
+Plaintiff alleged the Commission prioritized partisan advantage over neutral criteria resulting in excessive population deviations in violation of the Free and Equal Elections Clause, discriminated against certain voters in deciding to reallocate incarcerated persons to their prior residences in violation of the Anti-Discrimination Clause, excessively split political subdivisions and needlessly paired Republican incumbents in violation of state constitutional criteria, and unjustifiably used race to draw districts when not required by the federal Voting Rights Act in violation of the Free and Equal Elections Clause, Racial and Ethnic Equality Clause, and Equal Protection Clause.
+Plaintiff sought a court order declaring the plan unlawful and remanding it back to the Commission for corrections.

-On March 16, 2022 the Pennsylvania Supreme Court issued an order upholding the adopted legislative plan as constitutional and dismissing all of the petitions challenging it.
+- On March 16, 2022, the Pennsylvania Supreme Court issued an order upholding the plan as constitutional and dismissing all challenges pending against it.

 CASE LIBRARY